elestel-rpg/elestel-wiki/public/logs/2019-05-18/fenius.md

 Upon meeting the possible imposer, Casira was taken in as surely as Sarya.
 She seemed to recognize him and just believe everything.
 Oh, you just happened to *conveniently* follow your relatives later and just *happened* to find their empty wagon?
 It smelled like a trap.
 You never know with life-stealers.
 For one thing, Casira has fiendish blood.
 I know how potent such things can be.
 Never mind that he could truly be anyone, as I knew well from personal experience.
 We hadn't even compelled a confession yet!
 Not even one travail of the soul.
 Where's the use in that, I ask you, my humble readers?

 For a moment I thought the Captain would be the voice of reason, forestalling this madness.
 But I was disappointed when Jubjub's machinations with the man's purse simply provided a pretext to assuage the Captain's mercenary instincts in a bid to *do good* or some such.
-He had Corril pay him back his own platinum piece placed the man's purse by his familiar and then he agreed to the mission!
+He had Corril pay him back his own silver piece placed the man's purse by his familiar and then he agreed to the mission!
+All this after giving the stranger a full platinum as change.
 I was aghast, but I  held my reaction in check.

 Seeing Casira's willingness to follow this stranger's lead, I practiced my own due diligence by going along to watch him.
 You can never be too careful.
 A fiend-begotten woman's blood might be quite tempting to certain folk.